RoboticRice/CACBarcode/Spreadsheets (Like Excel)/README.md

 These program only work on the assumption you have scanned the barcode in and have the value, these codes do NOT handle the scanning process.
 Since most scanners act like keyboard input, you can typically use these programs with a scanner, but results may varry.

-For more information on CAC barcode structure, see http://www.cac.mil/docs/DoD-ID-Bar-Code_SDK-Formats_v7-5-0_Sep2012.pdf
+For more information on CAC barcode structure, see (old) http://www.cac.mil/docs/DoD-ID-Bar-Code_SDK-Formats_v7-5-0_Sep2012.pdf (new?) http://www.cac.mil/common-access-card/developer-resources/